 So the first thing to determine is: Where is your data?
 Where has it been in the past?
 As you start to ask these questions around events, you may realize how much information your partners hold.
 And that can be risky.
 “Your partners are in the service business, not the data-storage business,” Colangelo said.
 “So we encourage our clients to find out how long your vendors — registration vendors, conference-app providers, your publications — are going to hold your data.
 Sometimes it’s as little as six months to 18 months.”

-2. Share your data in your organization
+2. Share your data within your organization

 Don’t let your data discussions be limited to just a few senior people.
 “Sometimes I find that a lot of senior folks want to feel like they’re on the ‘inside,’” Colangelo said.
 “And senior staff may ask the basic questions, like how many attendees were member or non-member?
 How many were domestic versus international?
 That’s a great place to start, but those are broad, broad categories.”